Pixboost/transformimgs/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/pixboost/transformimgs/)

-Open Source [Image CDN](https://web.dev/image-cdns/) that provides image transformation API and supports the latest image formats, such as WebP, AVIF.
+Open Source [Image CDN](https://web.dev/image-cdns/) that provides image transformation API and supports the latest image formats, such as WebP, AVIF and network client hints.

 There are two ways of using the service:

 * Deploy on your own infrastructure using docker image
 * Use as SaaS at [pixboost.com](https://pixboost.com?source=github)

+Perks of SaaS version:
+* CDN with HTTP/3 support included
+* Dashboard with usage monitor
+* API Key support with domains allow list
+* AWS S3 integration
+* Elastic scaling based on load
+* Upgrades + Support

 ## Table of Contents